bokey007/federated_training/README.md

 # federated_training

-this repo is intended expore the current state of teferated learning dev stack
+This repo is intended expore the current state of teferated learning dev stack

 We will be exploring following 3
 - Tensorflow Federated [link: tff](https://www.tensorflow.org/federated)